Ruelle-Pollicott Decay of Out-of-Time-Order Correlators in Many-Body Systems: Quantum Chaos Diagnostics

 This quantity measures how extended an eigenstate is in the chosen basis.
 Small values indicate localization, while high values signal delocalization.
 For chaotic systems consistent with RMT, the coefficients \( |a_{ij}|^2 \) behave as independent random variables, leading to typical values \( \xi_E^{\mathrm{deloc}} \approx D/3 \), where \( D \) is the Hilbert space dimension \cite{AmJPhys.80.246, PhysRep.276.85}.
 In our numerical analysis, we compute the average of \( \xi_E(i) \) over all eigenstates.

-These spectral and eigenstate-based chaos indicators provide a quantitative map of the dynamical regime of the system.
+These spectral and eigenstate-based diagnostics provide a quantitative characterization of the \st{finite-size} dynamical properties of the system.
 We analyze their behavior as a function of the transverse field strength \( h_x \), which controls the kick strength in the Floquet dynamics.
-To avoid spectral mixing between symmetry sectors, all analyses are performed within the even-parity subspace, ensuring a clearer characterization of the underlying dynamical behavior.
-This characterization serves as a reference for studying the Liouvillian gap and exploring potential connections between unitary and dissipative indicators of quantum chaos.
+To avoid spectral mixing between symmetry sectors, all analyses are performed within the even-parity subspace, ensuring a consistent comparison across parameter values.
+This characterization provides a reference framework for the subsequent analysis of the Liouvillian gap and the OTOC decay.